 Visual Mixer creates a picture of your mix where you can intuitively set gain relationships, pan positions, and spatial location for individual tracks.
 While it is primarily designed to manage full mixes (more on that later), the plug-in proves equally useful for vocal mixes alone.

 In a given pop or rap session, it's not uncommon to have backgrounds, harmonies, and ad-libs active at the same time to support a lead.
 Getting these parts to complement one another can be tricky, and going track-by-track inching digital knobs doesn’t exactly make the job any more exciting.
-I prefer to use Visual Mixer to make these judgments because it feels a lot more like sound design.
-From a single window, you can pull up each instance of Neutron, Nectar, and VocalSynth in a session and place them on a map that represents the stereo field.
-If you have tracks that aren’t using these plug-ins, throw on the lightweight Mix Tap, which will enable Inter-Plugin Communication with Visual Mixer.
+Using Visual Mixer to make these judgments feels a lot more engaging, almost like sound design.
+From a single window, you can visualize each instance of Neoverb, Neutron, Nectar, VocalSynth 2, or Stutter Edit 2 in a session and place them on a map that represents the stereo field.
+If you have tracks that aren’t using these plug-ins, throw on the lightweight Relay, which will enable Inter-plugin Communication with Visual Mixer.

 Once you’re confident that each track in your vocal mix sounds good on its own, open up Visual Mixer and start dragging around nodes to find best settings.
 Vertical moves adjust gain according to the Visual Mixer dB meter and horizontal moves determine position within the stereo field.
 The width of each vocal can be increased and decreased from the handles on either side its corresponding each node.